aliznayem/my-cheatsheets/ethical_hacking.md

 * ESSID: Name of the network
 ### WiFi bands
 #### Features
-* Decides the frequency range that can be used
+* Decides the frequency range that can be used.
-* Determines the channels that can be used
+* Determines the channels that can be used.
-* Clients need to support bands to communicate with the router
+* Clients need to support bands to communicate with the router.
 #### Most common WiFi bands
 * a: 5GHz
 * b, g: 2.4GHz